IYSA Comp Tryout FAQ's

 A1: Any player that has a serious interest in soccer.

 A2: At iysasoccer.com under the Programs and Comp Soccer tabs.
 Team information sheets are also available that include dates, times and location.
 See Fields tab on web site for exact tryout field location.

 A3: Teams are based on birth year and gender.
 The IYSA tryout schedule lists the year associated with each age group.
 Players can also “Play-up”

 A4: Players in the U9 to U14 age groups are allowed to roster up to two years, Players in the U15 and older age groups are allowed to roster up to any older age groups.
 These are the rules, but it is the coaches’ decision if they thinks it is best for a players development to play-up.
-Playing up at the younger ages is not condoned at IYSA and must be approved by Peter Duckworth.
+Playing up at the younger ages is not condoned at IYSA and must be approved by the Comp Directors.

 A5: In an effort to reduce concussions at younger ages, players must be at least 11 years old to head the ball.

-A6: Recommend that player tryout for both and determine which is the best fit.
+A6: We recommend that the player try out for both and determine which is the best fit.

 A8: Yes, as long as the parent or guardian fills out an IYSA Competitive tryout form and gives it to the coach or team manager prior to the tryout.
 Tryout forms will be available at tryouts.

 A9: The more the better, but only one is required to be considered.